-The government’s Bounce Back Loan scheme has come under fire in recent months for allegedly being misused by some businesses.
+In recent months, the government’s Bounce Back Loan programme has come under fire for allegedly being misused by some businesses.

-However, there have been reports of businesses using the loans to purchase luxury items, such as cars and holidays.
-There have also been allegations that some businesses have used the money to pay off personal debts, rather than using it to support their business.
+However, there have been rumours that companies have used the loans to buy luxuries like cars and holidays.
+There have also been claims that some companies used the funds to settle personal debts rather than investing them in their operations.

 What is Bounce Back Loan misuse or fraud?